GoogleCloudPlatform/gcp-fedramp-dw-quickstart/README.md

 ```

-* Once states are transferred to the state bucket, deploy network resources in logging project (assured workload).
+* After the states are transferred to the state bucket, deploy network resources in the Logging project (Assured Workload).

 ```
 $ cd /{output-path}/logging/network